The Sand River Headwaters Green Infrastructure Project

 Download the Final Project Research Report (Phase I)

-The City of Aiken received $3.34 million under the American Recovery and Reinvestment Act and awarded the Center for Watershed Excellence $293,187 to assist in design of bioswales, rain gardens, permeable paving and other low-impact retrofit practices.
-Separately, the City of Aiken granted the Center $167,004 to develop a research and monitoring program for Aiken’s Green Infrastructure that taps into Clemson’s Intelligent River® research program.
+The City of Aiken received $3.34 million under the American Recovery and Reinvestment Act and awarded Clemson University $293,187 to assist in design of bioswales, rain gardens, permeable paving and other low-impact retrofit practices.
+Separately, the City of Aiken granted the University $167,004 to develop a research and monitoring program for Aiken’s Green Infrastructure that taps into Clemson’s Intelligent River® research program.